Registration

 This link is valid for a limited time, so we recommend that you activate your account as soon as possible.

 I didn't receive the email to activate my IT account, or the link I received has expired.
 What should I do?
-Click "Login Problem" on the ENT homepage and follow the instructions.
+Click "Login Problem" on the first page of the digital learning platform and follow the instructions.

-I can't log in to my online account.
+I can't log in to my IT account.
 What should I do?

-Click "Login Problem" on the ENT homepage and follow the instructions.
+Click on "Login Problem" on the first page of the digital learning platform and follow the instructions.

 Where can I find my UM digital account (ENT)?

-You can access your ENT account on the UM website by clicking "Direct Access" in the left-hand column, then selecting the "Platform" tab, and then "ENT."
+You can access your ENT account on the UM website: in the left-hand column, click “Direct Access,” then the “Platform” tab, and select “ENT.”